sensei4n6/sensei4n6/README.md

 ### Hi there 👋
+Welcome to Sensei's Forensics.
+Here, you'll find everything related to content I've put up on my channel - be it code, images, or any other media content.

+Let's get to work!⚡

 <!--
 **sensei4n6/sensei4n6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.